Arup-paul/Arup-paul/README.md

 Here are some ideas to get you started:

-- 🔭 I’m  working on Laravel , Vue and Javascript
+- 🔭 I’m  working on Laravel ,React,Redux and Javascript
+- 🌱 I have basic knowledge about  Vue
 - 🌱 I have strong knowledge about REST Api Development
-- 🌱 I have intermidiate knowledge about Test Driven Development (TDD)
+- 🌱 I have basic knowledge about Test Driven Development (TDD)
-- 🌱 I’m currently learning React ,  Tailwind Css and more
+- 🌱 I’m currently learning  Tailwind Css,Styled Component and more

 - 💬 Ask me about Laravel